Members of the Aspen Medical team awarded Humanitarian Overseas Service Medal for their efforts during the West Africa Ebola Crisis

 “They are worthy recipients of the Humanitarian Overseas Service Medal and worthy of our thanks and recognition.”

-Glenn Keys AO, Chairman of Aspen Medical, said, “Our teams of expatriate and local African staff were instrumental in the global effort to stem the advance of the disease and leave a legacy of a trained local workforce, across many countries in West Africa, to combat any further outbreaks.
+Glenn Keys AO, Executive Chairman of Aspen Medical, said, “Our teams of expatriate and local African staff were instrumental in the global effort to stem the advance of the disease and leave a legacy of a trained local workforce, across many countries in West Africa, to combat any further outbreaks.
 We have also developed a highly-trained team here in Australia and New Zealand with the capability to deploy at short notice in the event we are required again.

 “It is a testament to the quality of the team, the processes that were put in place and the overall management of the project, that not one team member was infected despite the infection rate amongst healthcare professionals being as high as 20% in West Africa at that time.”